 Go behind your history

 We all have interesting stories and people from our past.
 We’re beyond unique.
-And for each man or woman who married and fell in love with a person to help create your family’s generations, they potentially fell in love with the very traits you hate.
+And for each man and woman who married and fell in love with a person to help create your family’s generations, they potentially fell in love with the very traits you hate.

 What are your favourite features?
 How do you accept your flaws?
 Would you consider plastic surgery?